openbaton/docs/docs/vnf-package.md

 This page provides more information about the first option, while more information about the second option are given in this [tutorial][csar-onboarding].

-**Important note-1:** in case your scripts are available publicly on GitHub, you may not need the creation of a specific VNF package, but you can just refer them in the Metadata.yaml as part of the
+> ***Note:*** In case your scripts are available publicly on GitHub, you may not need the creation of a specific VNF package, but you can just refer to them in the Metadata.yaml as part of the
-*scripts_link* parameter. *VnfPackageLocation* in the VNFD must be null (not defined at all).
+*scripts_link* parameter.
+In this case *VnfPackageLocation* in the VNFD must be null (not defined at all).

-**Important note-2:** in case you are using the Docker VIM Driver and Docker VNFM the script folder is not considered, as the docker approach relies on docker images ready to be launched.
+> ***Note:*** in case you are using the Docker VIM Driver and Docker VNFM the scripts folder is not considered, as the docker approach relies on docker images ready to be launched.

 # Overview